pesseyjulien/football_test/README.md

 Postman Doc :

-1. Git clone the repo and run the following commands :
+1. Git clone the repo and run the following commands (make sure to create an .env file before : use the .env.dist as an example and modify values accordingly) :
     - composer install (install dependencies)
-    - php bin/console doctrine:database:create (make sure to create an .env file before : use the .env.dist as an example and modify values accordingly)
+    - php bin/console doctrine:database:create (if not exists already)
     - php bin/console doctrine:schema:create
     - php bin/console doctrine:fixtures:load (to load some basic data and create default user, see [This is a link] (src/DataFixtures/AppFixtures) for details)